bteger508/secure-sms-chat-plugin/Documentation/Development.md

 - potential errors likely reference a path error:
   - make sure you are pointing to the correct file, calling from the correct directory, or type cases are correct

+To run the API:
+      -- cd into <local repository>/SignalRChat
+      -- run the command `dotnet run`

 Once running a API skeleton wep page should be available at http://localhost:5000/

 ## Set up Frontend Vue.js